-What you need is a cutthroat mentality.
-So not everyone is suited to becoming an entrepreneur, try as they might.
-Many will get fed up however, feeding the “rat race,” and then decide to begin their own startup, only to find that they might be in over their heads.
+What you need is a cutthroat mentality, so not everyone is suited to becoming an entrepreneur, try as they might.
+What many get fed up with however, is working the “rat race,” and decide to start their own business, only to find out they might be in over their heads.

 It becomes difficult to decide if you have what it takes, the fight, the drive, whether the intestinal fortitude is there.